prisma/prisma/docs/limitations.md

 # Current limitations

-During the Preview period of the Prisma Framework there are missing features and limited performance issues you should be aware of:
+During the Preview period of the Prisma Framework there are missing features and other limitations and you should be aware of.

 ## Functionality limitations